denismaua/SPNetworks.jl/README.md

 ### Learning

-- _TODO_: EM parameter learning for Categorical and Gaussian SPNs (numerically unstable)
+- EM parameter learning for Categorical and Gaussian SPNs (_TODO_); currently, learns only weights (i.e., does not learn leaf distributions)
 - _TODO_: Structure learning by LearnSPN
 - _TODO_: Mixture of Chow-Liu Trees